 Four to seven months:

 At this stage, babies show an interest in holding, touching and mouthing objects.
-Baby toys should encourage
+Baby toys should encourage exploration

-with additions (for example long bunny ears) for easy grasping.
+example long bunny ears) for easy grasping.

 • Rattles and musical toys